 There are two circumstances under which a family is ineligible to receive assistance based on asset ownership.

-First, assistance may not be provided to any family if the family's net assets exceed \$100,000 (adjusted annually by HUD).
+First, assistance may not be provided to any family if the family's net assets exceed \$100,000 the HUD-published asset limitation amount (adjusted annually by HUD).